Danderson123/amira_paper/simulation_evaluation/README.md

 # Installation

 Amira can be installed from [here](https://github.com/Danderson123/amira).
+You also need to have conda and singularity installed.
 All other dependencies can be installed via conda with:

 ```{bash}
 conda env create -f envs/sims_env.yaml && conda activate simulation_env
 ```

+The panRG can be downloaded from [here](https://drive.google.com/file/d/13c_bUXnBEs9iEPPobou7-xEgkz_t08YP/view?usp=sharing).

 # Running the simulations